 Nightlife in Paros

-Paros is a lively island with intense nightlife and many spots where you have a cocktail, drinks or even dance!
-Parikia is the capital of the island and has many options for food or drink.
-However, most visitors choose Naoussa for their night out, due to its traditional character and the variety of options.
-Younger travelers usually choose a large club to party until early in the morning, while there are also bars and tavernas for families and large groups.
+Paros is a lively island with intense nightlife and many spots where you can have a cocktail, drinks or even dance!
+Parikia, the island’s capital, has many food and drink options.
+However, the heart of Paros’ nightlife beats in Naoussa!
+Younger travelers usually choose large clubs to party until early in the morning, while there are also bars and tavernes for families and large groups.

 Partying in Paros is not limited only at night.
-There are a lot of famous beach bars to choose from and have fun all day long.
-The most popular one is the Punda Beach Bar which usually organizes huge parties with DJs where you can dance all day long!
+There are a lot of famous beach bars where you can have fun all day long.
+The most popular one is the Punda Beach Bar, which organizes huge parties with DJs where you can dance all day long!